 - Reduced risk of dislocation

 New York’s Trusted Choice for Anterior Approach Hip Replacement

 Board certified orthopaedic surgeon Dr. Steven F. Harwin has earned the titles of “New York Super Doctor,” “Top Doctor in the New York Metro Area” and “Best Doctor in America” through his lifelong dedication to excellence in orthopaedic surgery.
-Find out more about Dr. Harwin and how to make an appointment at his New York City offices.
+Find out more about Dr. Harwin and how to make an appointment at his New York City office.